 Stains are a fact of life: no matter how hard you try to keep your clothes, carpets, and sofas clean, accidents will happen, and that’s okay.
 You’re just need to make sure you’re ready to tackle the most common household stains at a moment’s notice.
 That way, you’ll be able to limit the damage, if not clean it up completely.

-Here, we’re going to share our top five tips for tackling some of the most common stains you’re likely to come up against in your household.
+Here, we’re going to share our top five tips for tackling some of the most common stains you’re likely to come up against in your household and laundry services.
 Read on to find out more — you’ll be glad you did!

 Remove red wine stains with bicarbonate of soda

 So, you’ve knocked over a glass of red wine and it’s splashed onto your pristine cream carpet.
 It might feel like the end of the world, but it’s not: you just have to move fast to prevent the damage from becoming permanent.

 Start by blotting the area with paper towels to absorb as much excess liquid as you can, but avoid scrubbing the area, as this will only cause the stain to spread further.
 Using gentle dabbing motions will be far more effective.
 It’s also a good idea to add small amounts of cool water as you blot.
 This will help to dilute the wine, making it far easier to pick up.